-PDF is a great format for documents involving graphics and text.
+PDF is an excellent format for documents involving graphics and text.
 It is a popular format worldwide and used extensively to exchange information in emails.
 Adobe is the company behind the PDF (Portable Document Format).

 Adobe Acrobat PDF Reader is free and can be installed in Windows and Mac OS operating systems easily.
-For Linux, things get a tad tougher as there is no readily executable binary made by the company.
+For Linux, things get a tad more robust as there is no readily executable binary made by the company.

-Though there is “acroread” package that can be installed from the AUR repository, it’s outdated and stuck at Adobe Reader 9, which is ages old and not stable.
-In fact, I tried to install it in my test PC but dealt with missing dependencies lib32-gtk2 and lib32-libxml2.
-Somehow, painfully, I figured out a way to resolve the dependencies too and finally got Adobe Reader 9 installed.
+Though there is an “acroread” package that can be installed from the AUR repository, it’s outdated and stuck at Adobe Reader 9, which is ages old and not stable.
+I tried to install it in my test PC but dealt with missing dependencies lib32-gtk2 and lib32-libxml2.
+Somehow, painfully, I figured out a way to resolve the dependencies, too, and finally got Adobe Reader 9 installed.
 However, the program won’t launch!
 Therefore, I don’t recommend using the acroread package from AUR anymore.
 Instead, install the latest Adobe Reader executable direct from official servers and run it via Wine.
 Here is the complete guide.

 Installing Adobe Reader in Manjaro

 Step 1) The first step is to download the latest Adobe Acrobat Reader Windows version from the Adobe servers.
 Use the below link:

 You need to download the Windows version.
 By default settings, the downloaded exe file (similar to AcroRdrDC1801120058_en_US.exe) should save into the “Downloads” folder.

 Step 2) The next step is to install Wine and Wine Tricks.
 To do that, open “Add/Remove Software” and type “wine.”